sudara/deepjargon/definitions/gan.md

 ## [GAN](#GAN)
 *Generative Adversarial Network*

-Two neural networks are involved: One generates candidates (like drawings of dogs) and the other evaluates how legit the candidate seems.
+Two neural networks are involved: One generates candidates (such as a photo of a cat) and the other evaluates how legit the candidate seems.

 Introduced in 2014 by [Ian Goodfellow](#ian_goodfellow).